oils-for-unix/oils/doc/upgrade-breakage.md

 ## Summary

-This concludes the list of features that's broken when you upgrade from OSH to Oil.
+This concludes the list of features that's broken when you upgrade from OSH to YSH.
 We tried to keep this list as small as possible.

 There are other features that are **discouraged**, like `$(( x + 1 ))`, `(( i++
 ))`, `[[ $s =~ $pat ]]`, and `${s%%prefix}`.
 These have better alternatives in
-the Oil expression language, but they can still be used.
-See [Oil vs. Shell Idioms](idioms.html).
+the YSH expression language, but they can still be used.
+See [YSH vs. Shell Idioms](idioms.html).

 Also related: [Known Differences Between OSH and Other